-The Revised Payment Services Directive (PSD2) will require Strong Customer Authentication (SCA) for many online payments made by European customers.
+The Revised Payment Services Directive (PSD2) requires Strong Customer Authentication (SCA) for online payments made by European customers.
 Strong Customer Authentication means that a payment must be authenticated by two out of three things: something you know, like a password, something you own, like your phone, and something you are, like a fingerprint.
 You can find many more detailed guides on the web.
 This page shows the PSD2 status of the various payment gateways used by Payage.
 Here's what we know about the gateways that we support:

-|Barclaycard has lots of information about PSD2 and SCA.
-We haven't found anything specific about the integration used by Payage, "Barclaycard ePDQ Essential", but since it is a hosted payment page and is still in service, we assume that it is compliant.
+|Barclaycard has information about PSD2 and SCA here.
+We couldn't find specific information about the integration used by Payage (ePDQ Essential) but since it is a hosted payment page and is still in service, we assume that it is compliant.

-|SagePay has committed to upgrading their gateway to support PSD2 "in a way that minimises the changes our customers need to make".
+|Opayo committed to support PSD2 "in a way that minimises the changes our customers need to make".

-|We don't think that payments with Bitcoin are affected by PSD2, but this Payage addon is discontinued.
+|We don't think that payments with cryptocurrencies are affected by PSD2, but this Payage addon is discontinued.

-|As far as we know, manually managed payments by cash, cheque, or bank transfer are not affected by PSD2.
+|Manual payments by cash, cheque, or bank transfer are not affected by PSD2.